kraney/clock/README.md

 the other threads will be doing this.
 Then, when you need to be sure those threads are done, you can call WaitFor* which will block until the expected count is reached.

+This library can optionally provide similar synchronization after a timer is sent, so that a test may easily proceed to validate assertions that should be true after a timer is processed.
-In order to facilitate this for processed events, the timer objects returned by this package have an extra "Confirm" method.
-Your code must call this when finished processing a timer event.
-When using the system clock, Confirm is a no-op.
+In order to facilitate this the timer objects returned by this package are Confirmable - they have an extra `Confirm()` method.
+In order to use this functionality, your code must call `Confirm()` when finished processing a timer event.

+When using the system clock, `Confirm()` is a no-op.
 But when using the mock, it will call Done on the waitgroup so that your blocked Wait will eventually return.

-Optionally, you can toggle the mock to fail a test if an unexpected start or event happens using the FailOnUnexpectedUpcomingEvent option.
+Optionally, you can toggle the mock to fail a test if an unexpected start or confirm event happens using the FailOnUnexpectedUpcomingEvent option.
 Once this is set, any new timers or new confirms that aren't accounted for by a call to Expect will fail a test.
 This behavior continues on all subsequent calls unless you expressly turn it back off using IgnoreUnexpectedUpcomingEvent.

 ### Defaults

 The mock returned by `NewMock` assumes / enforces
  * that tests should fail when unexpected timer events happen (if testing.T is not nil)
  * that clock should block until all expected timers are started before advancing the clock
- * that clock should block until all timer handling has been confirmed before continuing

 It's expected that this is usually (always?) the right approach during testing.
 If there is a use case where it's not, then `NewUnconfirmedMock()` can be used instead.
 It supports all